nagashi/Age/README_FLOWCHART.md

-# Semi-Automatic Flowchart Update System
+# Automation Flowchart Update System

-This setup allows you to semi-automatically update the Mermaid flowchart in `README.md` whenever you modify the algorithm in `age.hs`.
+This setup allows for the automation update of the Mermaid flowchart in `README.md` whenever the modification of the algorithm in `age.hs` takes place.

 ## How It Works